 The Masterplan has been subject to SEA and AA previously, which concluded that the proposed implementation of the plan was unlikely to have significant environmental effects.
-Each of the subsequently completed Phases have also been subject to EIA Screening, as they comprise individual

-'Projects', and have been 'Screened Out' of the need for EIA on the basis that the likelihood for significant effects on the environment could be excluded.
+Each of the subsequently completed Phases have also been subject to EIA Screening, as they comprise individual 'Projects', and have been 'Screened Out' of the need for EIA on the basis that the likelihood for significant effects on the environment could be excluded.
 The actual construction and operational stages of these completed developments have been carried out without any environmental effects.
-Given the nature of the developments i.e. residential units, the potential for ongoing environmental effects and associated potential cumulative effects with the currently proposed Phase 4A are low.
+Given the nature of the developments i.e. residential units and the phased approach of the overall City

+Northwest Quarter Regeneration (CNWQR)' masterplan, the potential for ongoing environmental effects and associated potential cumulative effects with the currently proposed Phase 3B are low.